Environmental Information Regulations (EIR) 2004

 If we responded to a request but you do not feel that we have dealt with it appropriately you have the right to register a complaint by using our complaints procedure.

-For further information about environmental information, you can visit the following websites:
+For further information about environmental information, you can visit the following website:

 Freedom of Information Act (FOIA) 2000 - United Utilities, as a water and waste water service provider/utility does not fall within the remit of the FOIA.